-- 1 50 Q. Pilot, a pilot scheme.
-And the idea is that they 2 gather information and provide that and that informs 3 what services need commissioned, is that, in general 4 terms, what the plan is? - 5 Yes.
-And it is an -- it should also be evaluated as a Α. 10:37 test site to see if that sort of construct, in terms of 6 7 who sits on the Board, how they are recruited to the 8 Board, best represents, sort of, local communities as well and actually does, indeed, deliver what it is 9 intended to deliver, and that will go through in a 10 10:37 11 formal evaluation process. - 12 51 Q. And they then get their information from where?
-What 13 way do they operate in order to inform their decisions 14 around requests for commissioning? - 15 They would obviously have information which comes out Α. 10:37 16 of the Trust's own information systems and they would have information -- we would provide information from 17 18 our outlook in terms of population health.
-19 created a dashboard which would give them a range of 20 information pulled in from the likes of NISRA, from the 10:38 Board, information systems themselves maybe around flu 21 22 and things like that, but also the age profile of their population, etc., so -- but, again, that's very much in 23 24 development and I would see that that would develop 25 going forward as well in terms of the level of 10:38 information that we can give them around their area.
-26 - 27 52 Q. I know it's only a pilot scheme, but do you have a view 28 at this stage whether the way in which it's been set up 29 and operates is something that will enhance
+1 50 Q. Pilot, a pilot scheme.
+And the idea is that they 2 gather information and provide that and that informs 3 what services need commissioned, is that, in general 4 terms, what the plan is?
+5 Α. Yes.
+And it is an it should also be evaluated as a 10:3 6 test site to see if that sort of construct, in terms of 7 who sits on the Board, how they are recruited to the 8 Board, best represents, sort of, local communities as 9 well and actually does, indeed, deliver what it is 10 intended to deliver, and that will go through in a 10:3 11 formal evaluation process.
+12 51 Q. And they then get their information from where?
+What 13 way do they operate in order to inform their decisions 14 around requests for commissioning?
+15 Α. They would obviously have information which comes out 10:3 16 of the Trust's own information systems and they would 17 have information we would provide information from 18 our outlook in terms of population health.
+We have 19 created a dashboard which would give them a range of 20 information pulled in from the likes of NISRA, from the 10:3 21 Board, information systems themselves maybe around flu 22 and things like that, but also the age profile of their 23 population, etc., so but, again, that's very much in 24 development and I would see that that would develop 25 going forward as well in terms of the level of 10:3 26 information that we can give them around their area.
+27 52 Q. I know it's only a pilot scheme, but do you have a view and operates is something that will enhance at this stage whether the way in which it's been set up